Quickstart

 {% endhint %}

-## Step 3: Set up the AI agent
+## Step 3: Chat with your agent

 ```shell